AZ Agricultural Literacy Days

 We educate youth through the support of volunteers who read a provided book on agriculture to elementary school students and then donate that book to the class library.
 When the program began in 2005, we envisioned farmers and other agriculturalist being the ones to help teach how we are all connected to agriculture.
 Over the years, we came to find that others within the community who aren't farmers or agriculturalist, but also feel passionate about our land, wanted to share with students where our food and clothing begins.

-The 2018 AZ Agricultural Literacy Days is held October 22 - December 21.
+The 2019 AZ Agricultural Literacy Days are held October 21 - December 20.

 General Steps to Participate